girishji/autosuggest.vim/README.md

 You can define some interesting keymappings with the help of this plugin.
 Here are two examples.
 First one will help you open file under current working directory.
 Second mapping switches buffers.
-Use `<tab>` to choose from menu.
+Type a few letters to narrow the search and use `<tab>` to choose from menu.

 ```
 nnoremap <leader>f :e<space>**/*<left>